gshackles/Akka.Monitoring.Datadog/README.md

 This is a plugin for [Akka.Monitoring](https://github.com/petabridge/akka-monitoring) that reports metrics into [Datadog](https://datadoghq.com).

-**This is very much in an experimental/preview state right now, and does not currently do too much.
-I have some ideas for ways to improve things further, but if you're interested please let me know how you might want Akka.Monitoring metrics reported into Datadog!**

 ## Usage

 You can check out the [sample project](https://github.com/gshackles/Akka.Monitoring.Datadog/tree/main/samples/Akka.Monitoring.Datadog.Demo) to see a quick example of the monitor in action.